Steelback Brewery: Relaunch

 In May 2008, Steelback emerged from bankruptcy protection, with Barry Sherman appointing his son, Jonathon Sherman, the official owner and CEO of Steelback.
 As part of the overall changes, the brewery elevated former vice president of sales Ian MacDonald to the position of president and appointed Jayne McGillivray as brewmaster.
 Steelback switched gears from the flashy prime time ad campaigns to a more local and minimalist approach though print, radio, and billboard advertisements in six Ontario markets: their home of Bruce County; the Greater Toronto Area; Ottawa; London; Hamilton;and Windsor.

 As part of the relaunch, Steelback added an image of the Kincardine lighthouse, a Bruce County landmark, to its packaging.
 D'Angelo's money-losing plastic bottle company had been sold, with an outside company contracted to bottle the beer in standard brown bottles.
 Local ingredients were used when possible, with an aim to provide "craft beer at mainstream prices".

 On March 21, 2009, Steelback received the Sobey's Business of the Year Award, presented by the Kincardine Chamber of Commerce.

 Closure

-In July 2009, company president Ian MacDonald left the brewery, followed later in the month with 35 of Steelback's 39 staff members being laid off.
+In July 2009, company president Ian MacDonald left the brewery, followed later in the month by 35 of Steelback's 39 staff members being laid off.
 Owner Jonathan Sherman cited low sales as the reason for the changes.

 In January 2010, the remaining staff members were issued letters of termination and the brewery was quietly shut down with no official announcement.